vaddi/d1mini_node/README.md

 A small Node Exporter to scrape Sensor data from a D1 Mini Board or a ESP8266-01 Board by a Prometheus instance.

+### Installation

 Clone this Repository:

     git clone https://github.com/vaddi/d1mini_node.git

-Or just copy the plain Text from this Files:
+Or just copy the plain Text from this Files into you Adruino IDE Editor (Remember to choose the right Board!) and flash your Device:

 - [d1mini_node][]
 - [esp8266-01][]